jeff4/bionotes.github.io/ochem.md

 * 9/09: Posted Cholesterol on IG.
 Completed Wade Chapter 4
 * 9/10: Posted estradiol and testosterone on IG.
 Started Chap 5 Stereochemistry
 * 9/11: More Stereochemistry
+* 9/12: posted molecular model of 1,2-dichlorocyclopentane to IG